skilesare/immortality/the_pattern_language/llr_limited_risk_instead_of_limited_liability.md

 ### LMR.
-Limited Risk instead of Limited Liability
+Limited Risk Instead of Limited Liability

 ...
 How can the idea of limited liability legal entity **(LGE)** be made more natural.